iLVL-Key/FFXI/addons/Bars/readme.md

   - A simplified display of the actions performed by each party/alliance member.
 - Aggro List
   - A simplified list of all monsters aggressive to you/your party.
+- XP Bar
+  - Displays XP, CP, or EP in a bar meter with dynamic information based on your current job.
 - Focus Target.
   - A customizable list of targets to automatically track in a dedicated bar.
   - Update this list by name, id, or your current cursor target.